Shengw3n/Shengw3n.github.io/_posts/2023-07-14-Design-Team.md

 Unfortunately I did not have enough time to build the third physical prototype for a second drop test as I will be going back to China.
 My work will be carried on by my teammates as we are set to compete in August 2023 for the Launch Canada Competition.

 ## Conclusion
 In conclusion,  I really enjoyed working at UBC Rocket.
-We met every Sunday morning to afternoon and I learned a lot of variable technical skills in the process.
+We met every Sunday morning to afternoon and I learned a lot of valuable technical skills in the process.
 The team environment was also very friendly and positive and my teammates were always there when I was stuck.